cairo-book/cairo-book/src/ch05-03-method-syntax.md

 ## Guidelines about associated functions

-_associated functions_ defined within an `impl` bloc should be associated with one and only one type.
+_associated functions_ defined within an `impl` block should all be associated with the same type.
-Even if in Cairo you can define in a single `impl` code bloc functions related to multiple types, it is not a good practice and must be avoided.
+Even if in Cairo you can define in a single `impl` code block functions related to multiple types, it is not a good practice and should be avoided.

 **Don't** :